ZhenyingZhu/StudyNotes/EPI.markdown

 - T(n)=O(|V| + |E|)
 - Can also check if there are cycles
 - discovery time and finishing time
+- use stack, so can use recursive

 Breadth-first search:
 - T(n)=O(|V| + |E|)
 - Can compute distances
+- use queue

 Advanced graph algorithms with polynominal time complexity
 - shortest path